 Stage Three: Gut the Kitchen and Do the Electrical and Plumbing Work

-Here’s where the remodel gets messy.
+Here's where the remodel gets messy.
 Old cabinetry and appliances are removed, and walls may have to be opened up for new electrical circuits.
 Keep in close contact with your contractor during this stage so you can answer questions and clear up any problems quickly.
-A major kitchen remodel can take six to 10 weeks, depending on how extensive the project is.
+A major kitchen remodel can take five to six months, depending on how extensive the project is.

-During this stage, haul your refrigerator, microwave, and toaster oven to another room — near the laundry or the garage, for example — so you’ve got the means to cook meals.
+During this stage, haul your refrigerator, microwave, and toaster oven to another room — near the laundry or the garage, for example — so you've got the means to cook meals.
 Feinberg suggests tackling this stage in the summer, when you can easily grill and eat outside.
-That’ll reduce the temptation to eat at restaurants, and will help keep your day-to-day costs under control.
+That’ll reduce the temptation to eat at restaurants and will help you control your day-to-day costs.